c0derMo/clash-team-analyzer/README.md

 A webapp to analyze League of Legends-Clash-Teams, written in Python.

 ## Usage / Setup
-To use the (not yet) webhosted version of this project, to to clash.currymaker.net.
+To use the webhosted version of this project, to to [clash.currymaker.net](http://clash.currymaker.net).

-If you want to setup your own instance, install all the requirements in requirements.txt using pip, supply a API-key using a system variable called ``"API_KEY"`` or define it in a ``.env`` file and run ``main.py``.
-(Python 3.8 required)

-Please don't host your own instance publicly.

 ## Features
 This project automaticly analyzes teams of 5 people using the supplied summoner-names.
 It automaticly caches their...